-4/16/20: In addition to the extraordinary circumstances we find ourselves in due to the Coronavirus pandemic, we are also in the midst of personnel changes and restructuring.
-Because of these circumstances, the Committee needs to manage the summer research projects in a streamlined way.
+1/19/21: In addition to the extraordinary circumstances we find ourselves in due to the Coronavirus pandemic, we are also in the midst of personnel changes and restructuring.
+Because of these circumstances, the Committee needs to manage the spring research projects in a streamlined way.

 1. We will only accept proposals from faculty supervisors.
 Faculty mentors can and should engage students in the writing of the IRB proposal.
 However, the proposal and the CITI completion certificates must be submitted to the hsrrc email by the faculty mentor.

-2. All proposals that engage protected populations (and therefore need full Committee approval) must be emailed to the HSRRC by Thursday, May 14, 2020 at 5pm.
-The last full Committee meeting of this academic semester will be on Thursday, May 28.
+2. All proposals must be submitted to the HSRRC by April 20th, 2021.
+The last full Committee meeting will be Tuesday, May 4, 2021.

-3. For all other projects, the last date to submit proposals will be Monday, May 18 by 5pm.
+3. For all other projects, the last date to submit proposals will be May 7, 2021.

-4. After this date, the IRB will process proposals but will then be closed from Monday June 8 until Tuesday, September 1, 2020.
+4. After this date, the IRB will process proposals but will then be TBD.
 During this period, we will not accept any new proposals.
 We will, however, consider protocol revisions for all proposals that have been previously approved through the expedited review process.

 5. Researchers do not need to submit an online version of their survey instrument to the committee, and they do not need to get a member of the CDLA to check the skip-logic of the online survey (i.e., non-consenters cannot proceed with taking the survey; we ask that they check this before they send out their survey).
 They need only submit the survey instrument as an attachment in Microsoft Word along with their completed proposal.

 Please also note that the HSRRC IRB no longer requires annual review for proposals approved through expedited review unless specifically stated otherwise.